igrishaev/pg2/README.md

 where:

-- `db` is a source of a connection with the database.
-It might either a Connection object, a plain Clojure config map, or a Pool object.
+- `db` is a source of a connection.
+It might either a `Connection` object, a plain Clojure config map, or a `Pool` object.
-- `params` is a map of HugSQL parameters;
+- `params` is a map of HugSQL parameters like `{:id 42}`;
-- `opt` is a map of PG2 execute parameters that affect processing the current query.
+- `opt` is a map of `pg/execute` parameters that affect processing the current query.

-Now that we have function, let's call them.
-But we need to establish a connection first:
+Now that we have functions, let's call them.
+Establish a connection first:

 ~~~clojure
 (def config